legitaxes/sc1015-mini_assignment/README.md

 We have also analyzed what are the distributions of the variables are like to see where majority of our data are for each variable.
 For example, `salary_group` majority of the datapoints are in the low-mid range.

 Exploratory Data Analysis techniques such as plotting various box plots and heatmaps of `salary_in_usd` to other variables to see the salary are at for each data category of the variable we are comparing to.
-Then based on the EDA we will be able to see which variable we should include or exclude from our model.

 ### 🔮 **Prediction Models:**

 We used `Random Forest Regressor` as our base model to compare to the rest of the models done in this project.
 All of the models  we did were all further improved using `k-fold cross validation` and `gridsearch`.
-The improvement of the model can be seen by the accuracy increase or whether the R^2 value is more realistic.
+The improvement of the model can be seen by the accuracy increase or whether training and testing R^2 value are closer to each other.

 The models we have implemented to compare to the base model are as follows: